SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 # SharePoint Embedded Container Types

 In SharePoint Embedded, files and documents are stored in Containers, each identified by a Container Type, which is a property stamped on every instance.
 A Container Type links all Containers to a specific Azure Subscription for billing.
-Each Container Type is owned by a single SharePoint Embedded Application, and each SharePoint Embedded Application can own only one Container Type.
-It specifies the access permissions an SharePoint Embedded Application has for all Containers of that type, such as creating, reading, writing, deleting containers, and managing container permissions.
+A single SharePoint Embedded Application owns each Container Type, and each SharePoint Embedded Application can own only one Container Type.
+It specifies the access permissions a SharePoint Embedded Application has for all Containers of that type, such as creating, reading, writing, deleting containers, and managing container permissions.

 ## Two Kinds of Container Types